 “Dedicated to the service of the people that NO good cause shall lack a champion and that evil shall not go unopposed.”—Omaha Star motto

 More than 65 years ago, a newspaper was launched to serve Omaha’s African American community.
 Coming from a legacy of several Black newspapers before it, the paper was launched by the visionary Mildred Brown and her husband S. Edward Gilbert.
 Losing its direct competitors within a decade, the Omaha Star became the city’s Civil Rights media champion, refusing to print negative news and constantly focusing on keeping it positive.
 The original banner was “Joy and Happiness”, and the only told good news.

 Starting off in a storefront on North 24th Street, the Omaha Star soon moved into in a building that had housed a mortuary and social hall before.
 Printing their first edition on July 9, 1938, they printed 5,000 copies that sold for a dime apiece.
 Celebrating positive African-American families, role models and accomplishments, The Omaha Star became a pillar in the community.

-In 1943, Brown and Gilbert were divorced and Brown took control of everything at the newspaper and Edward went back to his original profession as a pharmacist.
+In 1943, Edward and Mildred got divorced.
+Taking her maiden name, Mildred Brown took control of everything at the newspaper and Edward went back to his original profession as a pharmacist.
 After loosing a race to become a Nebraska state legislator, Gilbert moved to St. Louis.
 By 1945, Mildred Brown was running the only Black newspaper in Omaha.
 Today it is recognized as perhaps the only newspaper in the United States started by an African-American woman.